Determining subtree movement distance and consensus between cell trees: Relation to the MCAT problem

-\paragraph{Running times.} If we are dealing with trees that have height equal to $2$, then the distance can be computed analyzing the swap distance between the corresponding permutations, whose time complexity is linear, once the swap distance can be computed in linear time as well.
-Otherwise, the distances between trees is obtained by the recursive formula in the proof of \autoref{thm:distance}, which can be performed in $O(n^3)$ running time.
+If $H = T_p$, then $T_p \approx T_q$ (i.e. these trees are isomorphic), and the distance formula obtained in \autoref{thm:distance} implies exactly \autoref{lm:isodist}.
+Otherwise, the distance between the trees is obtained by the recursive formula in the proof of \autoref{thm:distance}, which can be performed in $O(n^3)$ running time.